top of page

 • Receive personalized support & coaching to confidently initiate your career in tech policy.

-Placement track:
+Placement track

 • Secure a 4-6 month placement at a respected think tank, complemented by a stipend to support your efforts.

-The 2024 EU Tech Policy Fellowship Winter Cohort will run from January - July 2024.
-Applications for the Winter cohort will close on October 15th.
+The next 2024 EU Tech Policy Fellowship Cohort will run from July 1st, 2024 - January 2025.

 Applications open